infratute/MEAN-Stack-Book-Store/README.md

   > Block/Unblock user from commenting
   > Change unappropriate user avatars

-We have checked the functionality of the files
-Angular CLI: 13.1.3
+We have checked the functionality of the files on the below environment Angular CLI: 13.1.3 / Node: 14.18.3 / Package Manager: npm 8.3.1/OS: linux x64 / MongoDB: MongoDB shell version v4.4.11
-Node: 14.18.3
-Package Manager: npm 8.3.1
-OS: linux x64
-MongoDB: MongoDB shell version v4.4.11